 This widget appears when the non-identified visitor adds an item to their cart.

 As soon as an item is placed in a cart, the widget asks your visitor to 'opt-in' to your marketing messages, perhaps for the chance to receive a special discount on their order

-For more on creating an "add to cart" widget, watch this video.
+For more on creating an "add to cart" widget, read this article.